apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 often by passing data back and forth.
 Moving values into or out of an isolation domain is known as crossing an isolation boundary.
 Values are only ever permitted to cross an isolation boundary where there is no potential for concurrent access to shared mutable state.

-Values can cross a boundary directly, via asychronous function calls.
+Values can cross boundaries directly, via asynchronous function calls.
-They can also cross boundaries indirectly when captured by closures.
+When you call an asynchronous function with a _different_ isolation domain, the parameters and return value need to move into that domain.

-When you call an asynchronous function with a _different_ isolation domain, the parameters and return value need to cross a boundary.
+Values can also cross boundaries indirectly when captured by closures.
-Closures introduce many opportunities to cross isolation boundaries.
+Closures introduce many potential opportunities for concurrent accesses.
 They can be created in one domain and then executed in another.
 They can even be executed in multiple, different domains.